This Bangkok itinerary for 5 days is a collection of my favorite spots in Thailand’s capital, designed to give you a memorable trip in the city.

 - It lets you check the precise train route from time to time while travelling.

 - It gives you the chance to use Grab.
 Having a local SIM card is needed because the driver needs to call you beforehand to confirm the pickup location.
-This is something that you should take note of when planning out your itinerary for Bangkok.

 Why Book the SIM Card Online